 By the 6th or 7th day, you should notice a small improvement in the swelling of the area.
 Associated discomfort may still be present but should also be reduced.
 At this stage, you will likely be tapering off pain medication but exact instructions regarding prescriptions will be given by your surgeon.

 After a week, you will have your first follow-up appointment with your surgeon to monitor your progress and side effects such as swelling.
-If you have any concerns regarding your recovery, this can be discussed at consultation with a board-certified plastic surgeon.
+If you have any concerns regarding your healing process, this can be discussed at consultation with a board-certified plastic surgeon.

-Swelling should continue to reduce over the two weeks following surgery.
+Swelling should continue to reduce over the two weeks following your labiaplasty surgery.
 At this point, patients usually feel comfortable enough to resume most light, daily activities, including a return to office work.

 6 to 8 Weeks